EMODnet/emodnet.wfs/.github/CONTRIBUTING.md

-# Contributing to EMODnetWFS
+# Contributing to emodnet.wfs

-This outlines how to propose a change to EMODnetWFS.
+This outlines how to propose a change to emodnet.wfs.

 ## Fixing typos